How do I find or locate all the Carpet

 you with all the carpet information you ask for or say they don't have access to

-it, then you should leave and buy from a dealer who will provide you with it.
+it, then you should leave and buy from a dealer who can and will provide you with it.

 The carpet specifications you need full access to are:

-do all these specs mean?
+do all these carpet specs mean?
 Choosing new carpet is definitely confusing for even

 for some of the most well-educated people on the planet.
 That's why I wrote the book on "How To Buy Carpet

 Wisely".
 Learn everything you need to know.
-Check out my ebook at the
+Check out my low-cost

-Iíve tried to take your advice and look for the right Face Weight, Density and
+Iíve tried to follow your advice and look for the right Face Weight, Pile Density and

-Tuft Twist to last 10-15 years.
-The only places that publish these 3
+Tuft Twist rating?
+The only places that seem to publish these key specs

-qualities is the big retailers: Lowe's, Home Depot (some) and Menard's.
-The
+are the big box retailers: Lowe's, Home Depot (some) and Menard's.
+Many local dealers don't show the

 Density.
 The one carpet Iím considering buying that fits in our budget